PA Supreme Court: children have right to counsel in termination proceedings

 In In re L.B.M., the Supreme Court of Pennsylvania clearly established the right to counsel for children in termination of parental rights cases.

-First and foremost, six of the seven justices rejected the position of the trial court that a child’s statutory right to “counsel” is satisfied simply where the best interests GAL happens to be a lawyer.
+First and foremost, the main opinion rejected the position of the trial court that a child’s statutory right to “counsel” is satisfied simply where the best interests GAL happens to be a lawyer.
 The Court held that the word “counsel”, when viewed in context, means the right not just to have a representative who is a lawyer, but to have such lawyer advocate for the child’s wishes (i.e., “legal counsel”).

 Two of the justices (Saylor and Todd) concurred and said that if the trial court seeks to re-appoint the attorney-GAL, the trial court should determine whether there is a conflict of interest between the child’s best interests and legal interests.
 Since in the instant case there had been no one even ostensibly serving the legal counsel role (the trial court seeing such a role as unnecessary), the concurrence agreed there had been reversible error requiring a remand.
 Two justices (Baer and Mundy) each wrote their own dissents that relied on the fact that dual role attorneys are permitted by the PA Juvenile Code and court rules for juvenile court proceedings (a fact we pointed out further strengthened our argument, since the Adoption Code has no such explicit authorization).
 In their view, if the reappointed attorney-GAL saw a conflict, the attorney-GAL would raise it, satisfying any concern.
 And they did not see a conflict in this case between the best and legal interests of the child.